-Each family must fill out the Tuition and Educational Investment Contract by April 3rd.
+Each family must fill out the Tuition and Educational Investment Contract.

 TUITION PAYMENTS & COLLECTION POLICY 2020-21

 All families are required to complete the on-line Tuition & Educational Investment Contract.
 This needs to be in by April 3rd.
 By completing the Tuition and Educational Investment Contract online, you agree to accept the responsibility for the tuition and pay according to the payment plan you have chosen.

 Payment Plan: Tuition may be paid monthly (10 or 12 payments), quarterly (4 payments), semester (2 payments) or annually (1 payment).

 Monthly Automatic Payment Plan (ACH): When you sign up for ACH you can combine your fees and tuition.
 All families that sign up before April 3rd will qualify for the 3% discounted rates.
 If you sign up for ACH after April 3rd there will be no discounted rates.

 Monthly ACH: You may choose 10 or 12 month plan and you may choose to have the money withdrawn from your bank (ACH) on the 5th or the 20th (or both) of the month.
 The 12 month plan starts in June and goes through May.
 The 10 month plan starts in August and goes through May.
 These payments are to be made by direct withdrawal from a checking or savings account.

 Quarterly: Payments are due August 1st, November 1st, February 1st and May 1st.